yarko/edx-theme/README.md

 using with the `edx_platform_version` of your `edx_platform_repo`.
 Be sure you or the baseline you've started from has merged pull request #2387 from `edx/edx-platform`.

+Once you have confirmed basic theming using the canonical Stanford theme, it's recommended you make a branch and affect your theme changes there.
+Update the `edxapp_theme_version` variable in your `build-version.yml` as appropriate, and re-provision.

 To effect the same on a deployment, you can follow the general instructions [configuring-themes-in-devstack](https://github.com/edx/edx-platform/wiki/Developing-on-the-edX-Developer-Stack#configuring-themes-in-devstack), modified by guidance from